This fact sheet is for information only. We strongly recommend that you get legal advice about your situation.

-Credit Repair Companies do not have to be a member of a free external dispute resolution (EDR) scheme, such as the Credit and Investment Ombudsman (CIO) or Financial Ombudsman Service (FOS) that other financial services organisations must join.
-EDR schemes provide an important consumer protection role, as they provide you a free way to resolve disputes fairly.
+Credit repair companies do not have to be a member of the free external dispute resolution (EDR) scheme, the Australian Financial Complaints Authority (AFCA), which other financial services organisations must join.
+EDR schemes provide an important consumer protection role, providing a free way to resolve disputes fairly.
 What this means is that if things go bad, you may have limited options to resolve your dispute.

 HOT TIP!
 You can get a free copy of your credit report yourself if you are declined for credit because of your credit file.
 You are also entitled to 1 free copy per year without providing any reason at all.

 SHOULD I SIGN UP TO A CREDIT REPAIR COMPANY?